MayPoxN/Research-and-study/README.md

 ---

 ## File classification description:
-	- 1.data structure		数据结构
++ 1.data structure		数据结构
-		The files in this directory are used for data structure learning, there are some algorithm sample codes and explanatory texts.
+>The files in this directory are used for data structure learning, there are some algorithm sample codes and explanatory texts.

-	- 2.operating system		操作系统
++ 2.operating system		操作系统
-		The files in this directory are used for operating system learning, there are some algorithm simulation tests and knowledge supplementary instructions.
+>The files in this directory are used for operating system learning, there are some algorithm simulation tests and knowledge supplementary instructions.

-	- 3.network principle		网络原理
++ 3.network principle		网络原理
-		The files in this directory are used for the study of network principles, and there are some knowledge records and calculation texts of related algorithms.
+>The files in this directory are used for the study of network principles, and there are some knowledge records and calculation texts of related algorithms.

-	- 4.composition principle	组成原理
++ 4.composition principle	组成原理
-		The files in this directory are used for the study of composition principles, and the content is not yet determined.
+>The files in this directory are used for the study of composition principles, and the content is not yet determined.

+---